nirgeier/DockerLabs/Labs/002-DockerFile/README.md

 ---

-## 04 - Build the image
+## 04. Build the image

-- Once we have the docker file we can build the image
+- Once we have the docker file ready, we can build the image
-- Once the image is ready we will push it to DockerHub so you will need an account.
+- Once the image is ready, we will push it to DockerHub so you will need an account.
-- We will name the image: "Your Dockerhub username/repository:version"
+- We will name the image: `<DockerHub username/repository:version>`.
     ```sh
     ###
     ### Build the image